noahl25/sdl-utilities/README.md

 # sdl-utilities
-sdl helper classes and simple build system
+sdl helper classes and simple build system and an example